Any trader will tell you the trend is your friend, and the overwhelming direction for the US dollar for the last 220 years has been down.

 Our first Treasury Secretary, Alexander Hamilton, found himself constantly embroiled in sex scandals.
-Take a ten-dollar bill out of your wallet and you’re looking at a world class horndog, a swordsman of the first order.
-When he wasn’t fighting scandalous accusations in the press and the courts, he spent much of his six years in office orchestrating a rescue of our new currency, the US dollar.
+Take a ten-dollar bill out of your wallet and you’re looking at a picture of a world class horndog, a swordsman of the first order.
+When he wasn’t fighting libelous accusations in the press and the courts, he spent much of his six years in office orchestrating a rescue of our new currency, the US dollar.

 Since Bloomberg machines weren’t around in 1790, we have to rely on alternative valuation measures for the dollar then, like purchasing power parity, and the value of goods priced in gold.
-A chart of this data shows an undeniable permanent downtrend, which greatly accelerates after 1933 when FDR banned private ownership of gold and devalued the dollar.
+A chart of this data shows an undeniable permanent downtrend, which greatly accelerates after 1933 when Franklin Delano Roosevelt took the US off the gold standard, banned private ownership of the barbarous relic, and devalued the dollar.
+Gold bugs have despised him ever since.

 Today, going short the currency of the world’s largest borrower, running the greatest trade and current account deficits in history, with a diminishing long term growth rate is a no brainer.
-But once it became every hedge fund trader’s free lunch and positions became so lopsided against the buck, a reversal was inevitable.
-We seem to be solidly in one of those periodic corrections, which began six month ago, and could continue for months or years.
+But once it became every hedge fund trader’s free lunch, and positions became so lopsided against the buck, a reversal was inevitable.
+We seem to be solidly in one of those periodic corrections, which began two weeks ago month ago, and could continue for months, or even years.

-For a sleeper, buy the Chinese Yuan ETF (CYB) for your back book.
+For a sleeper, buy the Chinese Yuan ETF (CYB) for your bank book.
 A major revaluation by the Middle Kingdom is just a matter of time.